wonderfloyd/Hackathon-Corona/README.md

 - Chat for asking questions and having discussion
 - Sync With github issues and commits/pushes
 ## ZOOM
-- Each Participant put his zoom on mute
+- The Meeting link is published in the slack channel
-- At any point - there is one Presenter or none.
+- During the meeting, there is one Presenter at a time.
-  - The presenter un-mutes his zoom, shares his screen and presents some work
+  - The presenter shares his screen and presents some work
-  - If anybody wants to ask a question, he un-mutes his zoom, asks the question and than mutes back.
-  - When the presenter finishes presenting, than he un-shares his screen and someone else can share their screen and become the presenter.
+  - Anybody can ask questions
 - If you want to present, wait until current presenter finishes his presentation<br>
 or politely ask him to fuckin finish already